top of page

 2. The Primary System That Undermined Democracy How Candidate Selection Became a Polarization Engine

-3. The Attention Economy From Scarcity of Information to Scarcity of Focus
+3. The Attention Economy From Information Scarcity to Attention Scarcity

 4. Regulatory Realignment, Not Just Deregulation Why the 1970s Expanded Government in New Ways